CZ-NIC/pz/README.md

     True
     ```
 * `n`: Process only such number of lines.
 Roughly equivalent to `head -n`.
 * `-1`: Process just the first line.
-Useful in combination with --whole.
+Useful in combination with `--whole`.
-* `--whole`: Wait till whole text and then process.
+* `--whole`: Fetch the whole text first before processing.
 Variable `text` is available containing whole text.
 You might want to add `-1` flag.
     ```bash
     $ echo -e "1\n2\n3" | pythoned 'len(text)'
     Did not you forget to use --whole?